Victor-io-cmd/Victor-io-cmd/README.md

 - 🔭 I’m currently working on: gum-calc — a calculation engine that automates GUM uncertainty propagation for my lab reports: symbolic differentiation with SymPy, Welch-Satterthwaite widening factor and french LaTeX output.

 - 🌱 I’m currently learning : SymPy, SciPy, scientific workflow automation.
--⚡Fun fact: Fluent in French and Spanish.
+- ⚡Fun fact: Fluent in French and Spanish.
 - 📫 How to reach me: using my linkedin account or my instagram acount.

 <!--